 Each year, about 5,300 randomly selected households participate in the study.
-They first complete a household interview and then use diaries (Answer Booklets) to keep track of all the mail they send and receive for each day of an assigned week.
-The diaries are easy to fill out, and we also provide a detailed Instruction Booklet for using the diaries.
-Technical support staff is also available by calling our toll-free survey hotline.
+They first complete a household interview (online or over the phone) and then use either paper diaries, go to a website, or download the app to keep track of all the mail they send and receive for each day of an assigned week.
+Technical support is also available by email or calling our toll-free survey hotline.

 In appreciation of your time and effort for completing the study, we offer you one of the following gift options:

 a roll of 100 "Forever" stamps.